The Adele H. Stamp Student Union

 Sandwich Boards The Stamp

-There are two (2) sandwich boards located in the Stamp: one in the hallway of the southeast lobby and one at the North entrance across from Shipley Field.
-To advertise a campus event, contact the Stamp's Marketing Coordinator firstname.lastname@example.org.
+There is one (1) sandwich board located in the Stamp at the North entrance across from Shipley Field.
+To advertise a campus event, contact the Stamp's Marketing Coordinator at firstname.lastname@example.org.
 Posters must be professionally done and 22 x 28 in size.
 Space is available on a first-come, first-serve basis and requests should be made at least five (5) days prior to the event date.

 Terp TV Video Bulletin Board